-Instructors: Casey, Midekisa Introduction to Geographic Information Systems for Public Health: Read Less [-] PB HLTH W272B Applied GIS for Public Health Practice 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 This course will familiarize students with the principles, methods, and techniques necessary to apply Geographic Information Systems (GIS) in diverse public health practice settings.
-Case studies will be presented to introduce the application of GIS technologies for rendering disease surveillance maps, developing effective spatial data visualization, creating compelling and credible spatial risk maps, and acquiring and processing positioning information for health applications.
-Applied GIS for Public Health Practice: Read More [+] Hours & Format Fall and/or spring: 8 weeks - 6 hours of web-based lecture per week Online: This is an online course.
+Instructors: Casey, Midekisa Introduction to Geographic Information Systems for Public Health: Read Less [-] PB HLTH W272C Applied Spatial Data Science for Public Health 3 Units Terms offered: Spring 2020, Fall 2018 This course will cover the theory and methods behind the analysis of patterns of health and disease in space.
+Students will increase their proficiency in the application of Geographic Information Systems (GIS) to public health data, and will learn how to perform a wide variety of space and space-time analyses.
+The course will introduce statistical techniques for describing, analyzing and interpreting layers of mapped health data, including the acquisition and classification of remote sensing data.
+Applied Spatial Data Science for Public Health: Read More [+] Fall and/or spring: 8 weeks - 6 hours of web-based lecture per week Online: This is an online course.